JustusWest/JustusWest.github.io/_pages/cv.md

   - React + React Native

 # Service and leadership

+- President, College of Science and Technology Graduate Student Organization - (Summer 2023 - Present)
+  - As President of the CST-GSO I organize social, networking and professional development events for fellow graduate students, manage communications between the executive board and members, and manage the organizations affiliation and status with the university.

+- Graduate Student Representative, Dean's Advisory Comittee - (Fall 2023 - Present)
+  - I serve as the representative for graduate students on the comittee to advise Dean Miguel Mostafa.
+I provide input on college affairs and bring any concerns from fellow students to the Dean's attention.

 - Lieutenant Lifeguard, Monmouth County Park System (Summer 2015 - 2019)
   - Managed lifeguard stand at a popular beach in Monmouth County, New Jersey